yiisoft/queue/README.md

 ```

 Then you should push it to the queue:

 ```php
 $queue->push($message);
 ```

-And its handler may look like the following:
+Its handler may look like the following:

 ```php
 class FileDownloader